zxul767/ex-machina/content/blog/tdd/index.md

 I remember reading the first few chapters of ["Test Driven Development by Example"](https://www.goodreads.com/book/show/387190.Test_Driven_Development) by Kent Beck[^kent-beck], and finding the short chapters very useful to see TDD in action (i.e., "red, green, refactor" in short cycles of just a few minutes), but at the time I wasn’t able to appreciate the ramifications of such a seemingly simple routine.

-I recently read his book again, and it finally dawned on me that behind the simple “red, green, refactor” recipe, there are several very important ideas that combined together create a fundamentally different way to produce code.
+I recently read his book again, and it finally dawned on me that behind the simple red-green-refactor recipe, there are several very important ideas that combined together create a fundamentally different way to produce code.
 These ideas include _problem articulation_, _separation of concerns_, and _incremental development_, all of which combine to produce a less stressful experience during development, leading to happier and more productive coding sessions.

 In the rest of this post, I will explore to some extent these ideas.